MRCIEU/TwoSampleMR/README.md

     library(TwoSampleMR)

-Read the data (e.g. BMI example data)
+Define your exposure (i.e. genetic proxies/instruments for body mass index)

     bmi_file <- system.file("data/bmi.txt", package="TwoSampleMR")
     exposure_dat <- read_exposure_data(bmi_file)

 Alternatively, instruments can be identified from various data sources in the `MRInstruments` package.
+The package includes data from various sources that can be useful for defining genetic instruments.
+The package includes data from various sources that can be useful for defining genetic instruments.

+    devtools::install_github("MRCIEU/MRInstruments")
+    library(MRInstruments)
+    data(metab_qtl) #to load metabolomic QTLs
+    exposure_dat <- format_metab_qtls(metab_qtls)
+      #see the `MRInstruments` page for other instruments and further details [https://github.com/MRCIEU/MRInstruments](https://github.com/MRCIEU/MRInstruments)

 Prune the SNPs in LD using clumping on the remote server:

     exposure_dat <- clump_data(exposure_dat)